Kong-Artist/hardware-learnathon/serial_example/HOWTO.md

 Start by downloading our zip file, which contains the serialib library and an example file `Print.cpp`, confirmed to work on Windows and Linux.
 You might need to change the port - see the Troubleshooting section.
 To compile the files and output an executable, open a terminal window, navigate to the directory, and enter `g++ serialib.cpp Print.cpp -o Print.exe`.
+You might see some strange warnings, you can probably ignore them.
 If you're interested, quickly read through `Print.cpp` - you'll see that it's rather straightforward.
 A serial port is opened and its output is read & printed to screen, one line at a time.

 Take a look at our `serial_example.ino` sketch - it displays an animation of a circle moving back and forth,